WordPress/gutenberg/packages/editor/src/components/url-popover/README.md

 - Required: No
 - Default: "firstElement"

-### onClickOutside
+### onClose

-Handles an event triggered when the user clicks outside of the URLPopover.
+Callback that triggers when the user indicates the popover should close (e.g. they've used the escape key or clicked outside of the popover.)

 - Type: `Function`
 - Required: No